hajocava/english_course/5-There-is-and-There-are.md

 Is there a good restaurant near your house?
 Are there any landmarks or attractions in your neighborhood?
 Are there any events happening in your ?

+Hay una tienda cerca de mi casa.
+There is a store near my house.

+No puede haber nadie aqui.
+There can't be anyone here.

+## Past

+There was / There were

+Había mucha gente en el banco
+There were a lot of people in the bank

+## Past participle

+Han habido varios heridos en el accidente
+There have been several injured in the accident

+## Future

+Habra una fiesta en mi pueblo
+There will be a party in my town.

+Va haber un evento en mi trabajo.
+There is going to be an event in my work.

+¿Habría algun problema?
+Would there be any problem?

+¿Podría haber una tormenta esta noche?
+Could there be a storm tonight?

+No debe haber gente fumando aqui
+There mustn't be people smoking here.